OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-08.md

 ## Mark 8:5

-He asked them, “How many loaves do you have?”
+He inquired of them, “What is the number of loaves you possess?”
 They said, “Seven.”

 ## Mark 8:6